Lockton Companies

 Lockton is an American company that provides insurance, risk management, and employee benefits.
-It is the world's largest privately held insurance brokerage firm.
-In addition to its Kansas City, Missouri headquarters, Lockton operates more than 130 offices and transacts business in more than 140 countries.
-Lockton currently employs more than 10,750 people worldwide.
+In addition to its Kansas City, Missouri headquarters, Lockton operates more than 150 offices and transacts business in more than 160 countries.
+Lockton currently employs more than 13,100 people worldwide.

-The company was founded by Jack Lockton in 1966 and has since become the world’s third largest privately owned insurance brokerage firm, and the 10th largest overall.
-Lockton serves a wide array of industries with services that include risk management, casualty, surety, professional indemnity and more.
-For more than 50 years, Lockton posted organic growth, with global revenues reaching more than $3.1 billion in fiscal 2023.
+The company was founded by Jack Lockton in 1966 and has since become the world's largest privately owned insurance brokerage firm, and the 9th largest overall.
+Lockton works with a wide array of industries with services that include risk management, casualty, surety, and professional indemnity.
+For almost 60 years, Lockton has posted organic growth, with global revenues reaching more than $4.0 billion in fiscal 2025.

 History

-In 1966 Jack Lockton (1942–2004) founded Lockton Insurance.
-He was 24 years old and had just graduated from the University of Missouri Kansas City in 1964 with a degree in Economics.
-Prior to attending the University of Missouri he transferred from Westminster College in Missouri.
+In 1966, Jack Lockton (1942–2004) founded Lockton Insurance.
+He was 24 and had just graduated from the University of Missouri-Kansas City in 1964 with a degree in economics.
+Prior to this, he had attended Westminster College in Missouri.
 Prior to founding Lockton Insurance, Jack Lockton worked as an underwriter for a surety bonding company where he specialized in serving contractors.

 Lockton started when Jack partnered with his parents to share office expenses and have money to hire office help.
-He was able to persuade established people in the industry to leave their positions to work with him, including Gary Hambright who had worked with Jack at his previous job.
-In 1976 Jack’s brother David M. Lockton joined the company as Lockton’s ninth employee.
-David later served as President then CEO.
-From 2003-2020, David served as the company’s Chairman until Jack's son Ron Lockton took over in May 2020.
-Before taking over as Chair, Ron served as CEO from 2017-2020 and held numerous other roles during his 30+ years with the company.
-Ron resumed the role of CEO in February 2024.
+He was able to persuade established professionals in the industry to leave their positions to work with him, including Gary Hambright, who had worked with Jack at his previous job.
+In 1976, Jack’s brother David M. Lockton joined the company as Lockton’s ninth employee.
+David later was president, then CEO.
+From 2003 to 2020, David was chairman until Jack's son, Ron Lockton, took over in May 2020.
+Before taking over as chairman, Ron had held numerous other roles during his 30+ years with the company, including as CEO from 2017 to 2020.
+In February 2024, Ron resumed as CEO.

-Lockton began expanding the business across the country after establishing a successful office in Denver in 1979.
-It focused on finding successful business leaders in new areas and recruiting them to establish a new office.
-This is still Lockton's business model today.
+After establishing an office in Denver in 1979, Lockton began expanding the business across the country.
+The firm focused on finding successful business leaders in new areas and recruiting them to establish a new office.
+This remains Lockton's business model to this day.

-In 2006, Lockton expanded globally with the acquisition of Alexander Forbes International Risk Services, making it the world's largest privately owned broker.
+In 2006, Lockton expanded globally with the acquisition of Alexander Forbes International Risk Services, making the firm the world's largest privately owned broker.

+In 2026, Lockton was named in the NBA investigation into the Los Angeles Clippers for salary cap circumvention.
+Kawhi Leonard signed an endorsement agreement with Lockton, but the agreement was not made public until the investigation.